 Stage 5: Close

-This is the stage where opportunities either turn into customers or exit your pipeline as a closed-lost deal.
+This is the stage where sales opportunities either turn into customers or exit your pipeline as a closed-lost deal.
 If you successfully seal the deal, you can move the opportunity into the closed-won stage of your pipeline and celebrate a job well done.

-Either way, you should move closed opportunities from this stage to the closed-won or closed-lost step to keep your pipeline neat and organized.
+Either way, you should move closed sales opportunities from this stage to the closed-won or closed-lost step to keep your pipeline neat and organized.